IgniteUI/igniteui-docfx/docfx_project/components/carousel.md

 ---

 ##Carousel
-A carousel component is used to browse or navigate through a collection of slides - galleries of images, cards, on-boarding tutorials or page-based interfaces.
-It can be used as a separate full screen element or inside another component.
+<p class="highlight">Use the Ignite UI for Angular Carousel component to browse or navigate through a collection of slides, including image galleries, cards, onboarding tutorials, or page-based interfaces.
+The carousel can be used as a full-screen element or situated inside another component.
+Slides can be programmed to change at defined intervals in slide-show mode, or set to be scrolled manually by users.
+Programmatic features of the control include raising an event when a slide is changed, added, or removed.</p>
+<div class="divider"></div>

 ### Usage
 ```html